United States of America - New Mexico, Holloman AFB

 Work Environment, Physical Demands, and Mental Demands:

 While performing the duties of this job, the employee is regularly required to stand; use hands to finger, handle, or feel; and talk or hear.
-The employee frequently is required to walk; reach with hands and arms; and stoop, kneel, crouch, or crawl.
-The employee is occasionally required to sit, climb or balance, and taste or smell.
-The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, and ability to adjust focus.
-While performing the duties of this job, the employee is frequently exposed to moving mechanical parts, extreme heat, and vibration.
-The employee is occasionally exposed to wet and/or humid conditions; high, precarious places; fumes or airborne particles; outside weather conditions; extreme cold; and risk of electrical shock.
-The noise level in the work environment is usually loud.
+The employee frequently is required to walk; reach with hands and arms, stoop, kneel, crouch or crawl and work in tiring and uncomfortable positions.
+The employee is occasionally required to sit, climb or balance, and taste and smell.
+Frequently lifts items weighing 15-25 pounds and occasionally lifts and/or moves up to 50 pounds.
+The employee is frequently exposed to moving mechanical parts, extreme heat and vibration.
+The employee is occasionally exposed to wet and/or humid conditions; high, precarious places; fumes or airborne particles; outside weather conditions; extreme heat or cold; and risk of electrical shock.
+The noise level in the work environment is usually loud, or may include unsafe conditions, in which case questioning nonstandard operations or environmental factors that may involve unmitigated hazards, and providing feedback to supervisors and managers on all safety issues.
+Night work may be required.
+Position will require the ability to pass and maintain a Secret Security Clearance.
+Candidate also must pass an FBI fingerprint check prior to being offered employment.
+Position may require travel.

 Knowledge and use of special tools/equipment required to perform assigned maintenance tasks is mandatory.